Distillery and Brewery Tours in Edinburgh

 You’ll meet Flora and Caledonia, the distillery’s copper stills and learn how this popular spirit is made, take a tour or a guided tasting, and even try your hand at making your own bottle of gin!

 Founded in 2017, The Secret Garden Distillery is housed in the Secret Herb Garden on the outskirts of Edinburgh and in the shadows of the Pentland Hills.
 The garden has over 500 naturally grown and tendered varieties of herbs, many of which are used in the production of their own gins.

 Beginning with the hand-picking and drying of the garden’s flowers through to distilling, bottling and labelling, everything happens on site and will be showcased during the gin garden and distillery tour.

 A dedicated gin bar, 56 North Bar opened in 2008 and now also has a working distillery which makes South Loch Gin.

 Running around 60-90 mins, their South Loch Gin Distillery Tasting and Cocktail Class covers the basics of botanicals, distilling, equipment and bottling.
 You receive a South Loch Gin & Fever-Tree tonic on arrival; taste three gins made on the stills and end with a sparkling cocktail made with one of the distillery limited editions.
 This class is superb for anyone wanting to understand more about production as well as see a working gin still up-close.

 Port of Leith Distillery

-Currently based at Tower Street Stillhouse, Port of Leith Distillery are in the process of building a new distillery next to The Royal Yacht Britannia and Ocean Terminal.
+Currently based at Tower Street Stillhouse, Port of Leith Distillery are in the process of building a new distillery next to The Royal Yacht Britannia and Ocean Terminal, which is due to open in late summer 2022.

 Sip Antics specialize in small and personal gin school classes from their bespoke private micro distilling room in the heart of the city.